RRFSx/rdas_build_test/README.md

 The usage of build_test.sh is as follows:
 `./build_test.sh github_name branch_name account_name`

-So in the above example, `guoqing-noaa` is the github account name, `hotfix` is the branch name and `rtrr` is the slurm account to be used on Hera.
+In the above example, `guoqing-noaa` is the github account name, `hotfix` is the branch name and `rtrr` is the slurm account to be used.
+So we are trying to test the `hotfix` branch of the `guoqing-noaa/RDASApp` repository here.

+_NOTE: One only needs to clone rdas_build_test once and can use it to test different forks/branches._